JoaoVictorCabraldeMelo/WorkshopReactNative/README.md

-Este projeto foi feito como trabalho da matéria de Teoria e Aplicação de Grafos na Universidade de Brasília.
+Este projeto foi feito como modo de ensino para futuros CJtinhas.
+This project was mode for teachin new trainees and members of CJr.
 ### Built With
 * [React Native](https://facebook.github.io/react-native/)